So you say your clinical supervisor is incompetent?

 Yes they are.
 Like any service, we can choose to get it elsewhere.
 Anything we buy is a service and we pay --in some form-- for clinical supervision.
 There is a cost of clinical supervision.
 That cost can be that an employer provides the supervision.
 Or we pay cash money for it.
 Ranging from $50.00 to $150.00 per session and higher.

+First, if you have exhausted all efforts to resolve the problem to no avail you can seek supervision elsewhere.
 If your supervisor refuses to complete your forms, you have several choices: do nothing and accept the license denial, attempt to resolve it with the supervisor, or rebut the supervisor's refusal with the licensing board.
 Like all therapists, supervisors are fallible.
 If you want to justify your clinical supervisor is incompetent or unethical, make note of: